CesarSilveira-96/My-Professional-Portfolio/README.md

 Welcome to my professional portfolio repository!
-This project was created to present my skillset and the development projects i built.
+This project was created to present my skillset and the development projects i've built so far.

 About Me
 I'm a passionate and results-driven professional with a diverse background.
 I’m ever expanding my skills in front-end and back-end development with technologies like HTML, CSS, JavaScript, Python, Git and more.